This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your skin first becomes cold and red.
 Then it gets numb and hard, and it turns white.
 Your skin color changes from white to red as it warms.
 You may feel pain, tingling, and burning as your skin warms.
 Your skin may swell and you may develop blisters.

 - With more severe frostbite, you may develop blisters filled with blood.
 The most severe type of frostbite causes gangrene.
 With gangrene, the skin turns black and the tissue dies.
-Caregivers may not know how much tissue damage has been caused by frostbite for several weeks.
+Healthcare providers may not know how much tissue damage has been caused by frostbite for several weeks.

 How is frostbite diagnosed?

-Your caregiver will examine the areas of your skin that have frostbite.
+Your healthcare provider will examine the areas of your skin that have frostbite.
 He will also ask you about your signs and symptoms.

 - ECG: This is also called an EKG.
 A short period of electrical activity in your heart is recorded to check for damage or problems.